MycroftAI/mimic3/mimic3-tts/README.md

 Our implementation is heavily based on [Jaehyeon Kim's PyTorch model](https://github.com/jaywalnut310/vits), with the addition of [Onnx runtime](https://onnxruntime.ai/) export for speed.

+### Phoneme Ids

+At a high level, Mimic 3 performs two important tasks:

+1. Converting raw text input numeric input for the VITS TTS model, and
+2. Using the model to transform numeric input into audio output

+The second step is the same for every voice, but the first step (text to numbers) varies.
+There are currently three implementations of step 1, described below.

 ### gruut Phoneme-based Voices

 Voices that use [gruut](https://github.com/rhasspy/gruut/) for phonemization.

-gruut phonemizes words according to a lexicon, with a pre-trained grapheme-to-phoneme model used to guess unknown word pronunciations.
+gruut normalizes text and phonemizes words according to a lexicon, with a pre-trained grapheme-to-phoneme model used to guess unknown word pronunciations.

 ### eSpeak Phoneme-based Voices

 Voices that use [eSpeak-ng](https://github.com/espeak-ng/espeak-ng) for phonemization (via [espeak-phonemizer](https://github.com/rhasspy/espeak-phonemizer)).

+eSpeak-ng normalizes and phonemizes text using internal rules and lexicons.
+It supports a large number of languages, and can handle many textual forms.

 ### Character-based Voices

 Voices whose "phonemes" are characters from an alphabet, typically with some punctuation.

+For voices whose orthography (writing system) is close enough to its spoken form, character-based voices allow for skipping the phonemization step.
+However, these voices do not support text normalization, so numbers, dates, etc. must be written out.

 ## License